 As we enter a peak season for online dating, a moderation strategy that brings users closer to the people they want to connect with, with less spam and a clearer sense of safety, will be a competitive differentiator.
 Ensuring a safe and positive user experience should be at the heart of dating sites’ content moderation strategy.

 AI-enabled content moderation processes are essential to catch and remove these fraudulent profiles before they target vulnerable end-users.
-The online dating app Meetic improved its moderation quality and speed with 90% automation at 99% accuracy through an automated moderation platform.
+The online dating app Meetic improved its moderation quality and speed with 90% automation at 99% accuracy through our automated moderation platform.

 With dating apps relying so heavily on user trust, platforms must be able to detect and remove scammers whilst to maintain a low false-positive rate to ensure minimal impact on genuine users.
 Content moderation teams must also be continuously trained and updated on the ever-evolving tricks of romance scammers.